Last updated on July 30th, 2021 at 06:02 pm

 Located south of Miami, the Deering Estate was the home from 1922 to 1927 of Charles Deering, the wealthy industrialist who was chairman of International Harvester.
 His half-brother, millionaire industrialist James Deering, built Vizcaya, the Mediterranean palace and gardens also overlooking Biscayne Bay, which is far better known as a Miami landmark.

 What’s special about Deering Estate?
-Here are five things we love
+Here are six things we love

 1. The grounds preserve a remarkable 444-acre parcel of land, which includes pine rockland and coastal tropical hardwood hammock plus mangroves, salt marshes and a coastal dune island.
 In an area open only on naturalist-led tours in the winter season, you can see a 350-year-old oak tree that grows atop a Tequesta Indian Burial Mound.